 The free Dada Mail mailing list software (previously known as "Mojo Mail") works well with our servers.
-Dada Mail is a good alternative to Mailman if:
+Dada Mail is a good alternative to Mailman if you don't mind installing the script yourself.
+It also gives you the option to post list messages using a web page instead of a mail program.

 Note that if you use Dada Mail, you must use certain settings to comply with our spam policy.